Even if you have a plan for a perfect family vacation in Prague, you may need a backup idea to keep the whole family entertained. Or 79 backup ideas.

-If you want your kids to admire the entire area of Bohemia, make sure to save a sunny day for a visit to this 63.5 meters tall building.
-Even though 299 steps leading to its peak make it more difficult for people to reach the top, the view is definitely worth it.
+If you want your kids to admire the entire area of Bohemia, make sure to save a sunny day for a visit to this 63.5-meter tall building.
+Even though 299 steps leading to its peak make Petřín Tower more difficult for people to reach the top, the view is definitely worth it.

 In the area of this great playground, your kids will have a perfectly safe chance of exploring the world of traffic and learning about the ways to stay safe in the traffic by memorizing the rules explained as you walk through the playground, among numerous other activities.

 The medieval appearance of the building will enchant your kids giving them a sensation of visiting a fairytale.
-The inside area is mind-blowing as well, with the impressive mirror labyrinth.
-Once you succeed to get to the end of the maze, you’ll be able to admire the incredible historical battle diorama and proceed to the “hall of laughter” and enjoy the funny versions of your family in twisted mirrors.
+The inside area is mind-blowing as well, with an impressive mirror labyrinth.
+Once you succeed in getting to the end of the maze, you’ll be able to admire the incredible historical battle diorama and proceed to the “hall of laughter” and enjoy the funny versions of your family in twisted mirrors.

-4. Enjoy the world of movies in Karel Zeman Museum
+Enjoy the World of Movies in Karel Zeman Museum

-5. Play at the children playground at Střelecký Ostrov
+Play at the Children Playground at Střelecký Ostrov

 Indonesian Jungle, Bororo Reserve, Elephant Valley, Hippo House, Giant Salamander House, Gorilla Pavilion, and Children’s Zoo are only some of the spectacular areas you can observe in the Prague Zoo and you’ll definitely be amazed!

-The complex is located next to the Vltava River in the Vysehrad district and provides perfect swimming, diving, and water polo experiences for families with kids looking forward to some fun moments in the water.
+This complex is located next to the Vltava River in the Vyšehrad district and provides perfect swimming, diving, and water polo experiences for families with kids looking forward to some fun moments in the water.